Vidit-Jain/Pirates-of-the-ARRabian-Sea/README.md

 ## Pirates of the ARRabian Sea
-A game made using the three.js library.
+A 3d game using the three.js library where you have to control a ship to destroy enemy ships, and collect as many treasure chests as possible
 # Installation
 ```
 cd Pirates